Thomas Crotty: Identification of remains

-In 2009, Thomas Crotty's grand nephew, Michael Kelly, in an attempt to identify Crotty's remains, reached out to the DOD agency responsible for recovering missing military personnel, the Defense POW/MIA Accounting Agency (DPAA).
+In 2009, Thomas Crotty's great nephew, Michael Kelly, in an attempt to identify Crotty's remains, reached out to the DOD agency responsible for recovering missing military personnel, the Defense POW/MIA Accounting Agency (DPAA).
 In 2017, the DPAA had Crotty's and other unknown remains disinterred and flown to Joint Base Pearl Harbor-Hickam, Hawaii.

 The DPAA declared that "Unknown X-2858 Manila #2 Cemetery" was Thomas Crotty on September 10, 2019.
-The Armed Forces Medical Examiner System helped identify Crotty using DNA samples from his great-nephews and great-nieces.
+The Armed Forces Medical Examiner System helped identify Crotty using DNA samples from his nephews and nieces.
 Crotty's remains were subsequently flown back to his hometown of Buffalo, arriving at Niagara Falls Air Force Base on November 1.
 Andrew Cuomo, the Governor of New York, ordered all state government buildings to fly their flags at half mast in honor of Crotty.

 A funeral service was held at St. Thomas Aquinas Roman Catholic Church in Buffalo on November 2, 2019.
 Among those attending his funeral was Admiral Karl M. Schultz, the Commandant of the Coast Guard.
 Thomas Crotty was permanently buried at Holy Cross Cemetery in Lackawanna, New York.